NYFA Miami Filmmaking Faculty: Interview with Mark Mocahbee

 NYFA: Tell us about your time at NYFA.

 MM: I started as a part-time instructor in 2015 and was promoted to Associate Chair in SB in the spring of 2016.
 In the Fall of 2016, I was promoted to Chair.
-It has been a deeply rewarding experience helping the South Beach campus grow and develop.
+It has been a deeply rewarding experience helping the Miami campus grow and develop.
 Watching our students change while they are here is phenomenal.

 NYFA: What are your favorite courses to teach?